AdobeDocs/commerce-admin.es-ES/help/stores-purchase/braintree.md

 4. Establezca **[!UICONTROL Verify for Applicable Countries]** en una de las siguientes opciones:

    - `All Allowed Countries` - Customers from all [countries](../getting-started/store-details.md#country-options) specified in your store configuration can use this payment method.
-   - `Specific Countries` - After choosing this option, the _[!UICONTROL Verify for Specific Countries]_list appears.
+   - `Specific Countries` - After choosing this option, the _[!UICONTROL Verify for Specific Countries]_&#x200B;list appears.
 Hold down the Ctrl key (PC) or the Command key (Mac) and select each country in the list where customers can make purchases from your store.

    ![Configuración de verificación 3D](../configuration-reference/sales/assets/payment-methods-braintree-3d-secure-verify-config.png){width="600" zoomable="yes"}